ZeissIQS/zeiss-inspect-addon-api/doc/python_examples/misc/sql_example.md

   print(f"Using database {database}")
 ```

-4. The table `projects` is created
+4. A database table is created

 Table: `projects`